ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

 1. Raspberry Pi (and SD card and power supply) with Home Assistant installed
 2. Devices to control

-You can learn how to install Home Assistant from the [Home Assistant Site](https://home-assistant.io/docs/hassbian/installation/) or this helpful <a href="https://www.youtube.com/watch?v=tCGlQSsQ-Mc" target="_blank">video by BRUH Automation</a>.
+You can learn how to install Home Assistant from the [Home Assistant Site](https://home-assistant.io/docs/hassbian/installation/) or this helpful [video by BRUH Automation](https://www.youtube.com/watch?v=tCGlQSsQ-Mc).

 Different devices connect to Home Assistant in different ways.
-Some devices, such as Philips Hue bulbs and Sonos Speakers, can be automatically detected and configured by the <a href="https://home-assistant.io/components/discovery/" target="_blank">discovery component</a>.
-Z-Wave devices can be connected using a USB stick plugged into the Raspberry Pi and some <a href="https://home-assistant.io/docs/z-wave/" target="_blank">configuration in Home Assistant</a> (BRUH Automation has a <a href="https://www.youtube.com/watch?v=ajklDCaOGwY" target="_blank">great video</a> about this).
+Some devices, such as Philips Hue bulbs and Sonos Speakers, can be automatically detected and configured by the [discovery component](https://home-assistant.io/components/discovery/).
+Z-Wave devices can be connected using a USB stick plugged into the Raspberry Pi and some [configuration in Home Assistant](https://home-assistant.io/docs/z-wave/) (BRUH Automation has a [great video](https://www.youtube.com/watch?v=ajklDCaOGwY) about this).

-My alarm clock was originally inspired by <a href="https://community.home-assistant.io/t/creating-a-alarm-clock/410" target="_blank">this thread on the Home Assistant forums</a>.
+My alarm clock was originally inspired by this [thread on the Home Assistant forums](https://community.home-assistant.io/t/creating-a-alarm-clock/410).

 # Interface